Energy Ministry to suspend fuel levies – Minister

 • The sector minister made this known when he received delegations GEA

-• He said, the ministry is working with the finance ministry to make the policy happen
+• He said, the ministry is working with finance ministry to make the policy happen

 The energy ministry is planning to suspend levies on all fuel products soon, the Energy Minister, Dr Matthew Opoku Prempeh has said.